DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 pDearchiver->UnpackPipelineState(UnpackInfo, &m_pResolvePSO);
 ```

 ### Rendering

-After pipeline states are unpacked from the archive, they can be used in
+After the pipeline states are unpacked from the archive, they can be used in
 a usual way.
 We need to create the shader resource binding objects and
 initialize the variables.

-To render the scene, we run each stage we described above.
+To render the scene, we run each of the three stages described above.
 First, populate the G-buffer:

 ```cpp
 ITextureView* ppRTVs[] = {